heremaps/gradle-jenkins-jobdsl-plugin/README.md

 }
 ```

+Note: dslGenerateXml fails if `org.jenkins-ci.plugins:ws-cleanup` is added to the `jenkinsPlugins` configuration.
+This is
+a known issue tracked by [#74](https://github.com/heremaps/gradle-jenkins-jobdsl-plugin/issues/74).

 ### Writing Job DSL Scripts

 By default all \*.groovy files from src/jobdsl and its subdirectories are evaluated as Job DSL scripts.
 You can change